LironEr/bundlemon/README.md

 - Records created by a PR will be deleted after 30 days.
 - Records in branches without activity (new commits) will be deleted after 180 days.
+- After 90 days only the latest record per day will be kept.

 More limitations may be added in the future as more and more projects use the free hosted service.